 - Emergency medical evacuation if you need to be airlifted to hospital.

 - Repatriation expenses to fly you home to Australia for treatment if required.

-- Alternative transport expenses if your scheduled flight is delayed or cancelled.
+- Special event transport expenses if your scheduled flight is delayed or cancelled.

 - Loss or theft of personal items like bags, headphones, mobile phones, laptops, cameras, etc.